wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/vuln-detector.rst

 provider
 ^^^^^^^^

-.. note:: For Linux agents the NVD must be always active.
+.. note:: (Since 3.13.0) For Linux agents the NVD must be always enabled.
 Otherwise, the scanner won't work properly.

 Configuration block to specify vulnerability updates.